sleepyowl211/Development/README.md

 Please visit the website at `https://sleepyowl211.github.io/Development/`

 ### Goal and Value of the Application
-This application creates an online interactive zoo where users can filter, sort, and like the animals and see their lifespan information.
+This application creates an online interactive zoo where users can filter, sort, like and unlike the animals, and see their lifespan information.

 ### Usability Principles Considered
 The user would be able to control the display sequence and conditions of the animal cards.